FirmwGuy/CEP/docs/L0_KERNEL/topics/DEBUG-MACROS.md

-# CEP Debug Macro Guide
+# L0 Topic: Debug Macros

 CEP wraps much of its diagnostic scaffolding in macros so release builds stay lean while debug builds keep every guardrail.
-This guide explains how those wrappers behave so you can keep your control flow predictable when toggling between debug and non-debug configurations.
+This topic explains how those wrappers behave so you can keep your control flow predictable when toggling between debug and non-debug configurations.

 ## Technical Details